 Double Wire-O/Twin Loop | GBC or Plastic Comb Binding | Post Bind | Terminology

-Over the last few years, Classic Laminations has made major investments in equipment to grow our book spiral binding, saddle stitch binding options, and perfect binding capabilities.
+Over the last few years, Classic Laminations has made major investments in equipment to grow our book binding capabilities, including spiral binding, saddle stitch binding, and perfect binding.
 This includes the purchase of two Bourg 3002 EVA perfect binders, a Challenge CMT 130 three knife trimmer, an Alpha-Doc® punching machine, a Horizon 2 tower VAC 100 collator and booklet maker, and our newest addition, the Horizon 4 clamp perfect binder BQ-470 PUR with polyurethane reactive adhesive.

-Our comprehensive bindery services have grown to now include perfect binding, spiral coil, double Wire-O® / twin loop, plastic comb, padding, velo binding, saddle stitching, tape binding and ring binding.
-Our experienced staff can collate, punch and bind any size product with a variety of binding styles.
+Our comprehensive book binding services for the Northeast Ohio area have grown to provide several types of bindery methods, including perfect binding, spiral coil, double Wire-O® / twin loop, plastic comb, padding, velo binding, saddle stitching, tape binding, and ring binding.
+Our experienced staff can collate, punch and bind any size product with a variety of styles.

-Our bindery services will take your book, menu, program, or manual to a professional looking completion.
-Even if you do most of this work in-house, we know from time to time, you get jobs that are larger, or need a quicker turnaround, than you want to handle internally.
-In these instances let Classic Laminations help you.
+Our binding services will give your book, menu, program, or manual a professional look.
+Even if you do most of this work in-house, larger jobs that require fast turnaround are often too much to handle internally.
+In these instances, let Classic Laminations help you.
 Whatever your print finishing needs are, don’t be afraid to discuss your project with us.
-The print finisher experts at Classic Laminations can help you get your project done in a quick and cost-effective way.
+The print finishing experts at Classic Laminations can help you get your project done in a quick, cost-effective way.

 Back to top

 Perfect Binding continues to be one of our fastest growing services.
 We have two conventional EVA glue perfect binding machines near full capacity.
-To better serve our valued customers, we have just made another investment to enhance our perfect book binding service capabilities.
+These are a great way for you to achieve the look you want for each project.

 We also specialize in short runs on our two Bourg 3002 fully automated perfect binders.
-In fact, we have no minimum order size!
-We can work on books ranging from 0.04” to 2″ thick, 3.5” to 12.5″ wide and 4” to 15″ long.
+In fact, we have no minimum order size for perfect book binding services!
+We can work on books ranging from 0.04 to 2 inches thick, 3.5 to 12.5 inches wide, and 4 to 15 inches long.

 The Bourg 3002 uses EVA (ethylene vinyl acetate) hot melt glue applied with two application rollers and a reverse rotating scraper roller for precise glue application.
 These rollers provide full contact side gluing (not low-quality tangential contact) for optimal side gluing application.
 This glue is designed to provide an excellent bond on all types of printing including digital imaging.